 Application info is available on the UF Admissions site

-HHP restricts non-degree registration to summer terms only.
-Non-degree status may be approved under the following conditions:
+During summer semesters non-degree status may be approved under the following conditions:

 This program is for former degree-seeking students “who wish to return to the University after an absence of no fewer than five calendar years.”
 During this absence the student should have engaged predominately in nonacademic activities.
 Students wishing to apply under the Fresh Start Program should follow UF guidelines.